-School Meal Program: The state of California now requires that the all public schools provide one meal per day for free or at a reduced rate to families that qualify.
-Therefore, we have implemented a school meal program this year.
+School Meal Program: The state of California now requires that all public schools provide one meal per day for free.
 As we do not have access to sufficient kitchen facilities on our campus, the district prepares these meals for us.
-They are distributed during snack time.
-This is how it works:
+All the food is procured and prepared at the Altimira kitchen overseen by Sonoma Valley Unified School District Food Services staff.
+Woodland Star staff will transport the food and distribute it to students during lunch.